Mesothelioma and Army Veterans

 Has anyone survived mesothelioma?

-U.S. Army and Air Force veteran Art Putt was diagnosed with mesothelioma in 2018, and he is still alive today.
-Another Army veteran named Ernie Conry lived for over 7 years with mesothelioma by undergoing treatments like surgery, chemotherapy, and radiation.
+U.S. Army and Air Force veteran Art Putt was diagnosed with mesothelioma in 2018 and is still alive today.
+Another Army veteran, Ernie Conry, lived for over 7 years with mesothelioma thanks to his treatment plan.

-Other mesothelioma patients have lived for 15+ years thanks to top treatments.
+Other mesothelioma patients have lived for 15+ years.

 Disclaimer